Yanina Rivera Lopez Yanina Rivera Lopez

 Personal Story: Finding Validation in the Journey of Therapy - After a Lifetime of Minimizing

 On a personal note, my journey in therapy has been a quest for validation.
 I often find myself questioning the validity of my grievances, wondering if I am just being "dramatic" or exaggerating my struggles.
-As an adult, I've shared true stories of hardship with a touch of humor, only to be met with shocked expressions, particularly from individuals of a different cultural background, (mostly white people).
+As an adult, I've shared true stories of hardship with a touch of humor, only to be met with shocked expressions, particularly from individuals of a different cultural background.
 This reaction has always gotten under my skin.

 Growing up, I come from a family that embodies resilience in the face of adversity.
 I was taught that life is never easy, we should always be grateful for what we have (in comparison to those with less), and we learned to navigate its challenges with laughter as our steadfast companion.
 In our culture, we believe that not everything needs to be approached with intense seriousness; sometimes, you have to laugh to lighten the burden of reality.
 Which is great!